 Restorative Yoga & Meditation

 Restorative Yoga helps to calm the mind and relax the body, combining powerfully with a variety of meditation and breathwork practices to relieve stress, tension, and clear the mind of wandering or repetitive thought patterns.
-Often utilized at the end of a Hatha-based session, restorative techniques nourish the mind-body connection and help to prevent various injuries down the road—the kind that build up over time due to stress and excess muscle tension.
+Often utilized at the end of a Hatha-based session, restorative techniques and Yoga Nidra nourish the mind-body connection and help to prevent various injuries down the road—the kind that build up over time due to stress and excess muscle tension.

 Reusi Dat Ton